Skip to main content

 • If an impersonation header is provided, the request runs with that user’s permissions.

-• If no impersonation header is provided, the request runs with the workspace owner’s permissions.
+• If no impersonation header is provided, the request runs with the team/workspace owner’s permissions.

-• A Master API key does not grant permissions beyond those of the resolved user.
+• A Team key does not grant permissions beyond those of the resolved user.

-An Organization API key provides centralized access across every workspace in an organization.
-Unlike a Master API key, which is limited to a single workspace, an Organization API key can act on behalf of users across all workspaces owned by the organization.
+An Organization API key provides centralized access across every team/workspace in an organization.
+Unlike a Team key, which is limited to a single team/workspace, an Organization API key can act on behalf of users across all team/workspaces owned by the organization.

 Availability